-Bachelors of Arts (BA) in Logistics Management at Beykoz University: $2,600/year
+Bachelors of Arts (BA) in Logistics Management at Beykoz University: $2,600/year (After Scholarship)

 According to the definition of CLM (Council of Logistics Management) logistics “Is the method of effectively planning, storing and controlling the movement of all kinds of products, services and information flows from the starting point of the raw material to the last point where the product is consumed.”
 Logistics covers all activities in different fields and requires the related departments to create synergies in cooperation.
 The main fields of activity of logistics management are; marketing and marketing strategy, market strategy and product design, production planning, material management, inventory management, storage and material handling, distribution, warehouse and warehouse management, transportation, customs and insurance services, purchasing, customer service and technical support.

 Supply chain management is focused on all customer, material and information interactions from suppliers’ suppliers to customers' customers.
 In terms of business management, logistics is a process that aims to plan all activities within the supply chain, from raw material procurement to the production environment, from the completion of the production process of the final product to the distribution channels and to the customer.